 Is Blogger or WordPress better?

 WordPress is widely used and offers numerous features and customization options, unlike Blogger.
-Find out more details from here.
+Find out more details here.

 Are Google Sites searchable?